ctera/ctera-python-sdk/docs/source/UserGuides/Portal/Files.rst

                print(version.calculatedTimestamp, item.name)

-   """When logged in as a tenant user or admin""" versions = user.files.versions('My Files/Documents') for version in versions:
+   """When logged in as a Team Portal Administrator End User""" versions = user.files.versions('My Files/Documents') for version in versions:
        if not version.current: